 Enabling Debug Features in Visual C++ (/D_DEBUG)

 In Visual C++, debugging features such as assertions are enabled when you compile your program with the symbol _DEBUG defined.
-You do not need to define _DEBUG in your code, however.
-Passing the /D_DEBUG flag on the compiler command line defines _DEBUG (if you create your project in Visual Studio using wizards, this is done automatically in the Debug configuration).
+You can define _DEBUG in one of two ways:

 When _DEBUG is defined, the compiler compiles sections of code surrounded by #ifdef _DEBUG and #endif.

 The Debug configuration of an MFC program must link with a Debug version of the MFC library.
 The MFC header files determine the correct version of the MFC library to link with based on the symbols you have defined, such as _DEBUG and _UNICODE.
 For details, see MFC Library Versions.